freddiehaddad/UnitFramesImproved/README.md

    - **Unchecked**: Shows numeric values (e.g., "15.2k / 20.3k")
 5. No `/reload` required - changes apply immediately to all frames

+### Target of Target Display

+The target-of-target frame mirrors Blizzard's Interface Options:

+1. Open Interface Options (Esc → Interface)
+2. Navigate to **Combat** and enable **"Show Target of Target"**
+3. Choose the desired visibility mode (Raid, Party, Solo, Raid & Party, Always)
+4. The custom frame updates instantly based on your selection—no reload needed
+5. Works seamlessly in and out of combat

 ### Difficulty Changes

 1. Right-click your player frame